ImranR98/Backdraft/README.md

 The `helpers` directory contains helper functions that do not fit in any other directory.
 Examples include email related functions and JWT encode/decode functions.

+### Interfaces

+The `interfaces` directory contains TypeScript interfaces that are used in Service files.
+Aside from helping with type safety, these are also used by tsoa to generate a more well-defined OpenAPI spec.

 ### Everything Else

 The remaining files in `/src` include:
 - `authentication.ts` - defines authentication functions used by tsoa to protect specific routes.
-- `environment.ts` - provides a function to ensure required environment variables exist.
+- `environment.ts` - provides a function to ensure the required environment variables exist at runtime.
 - `logger.ts` - configures the Winston logger.
 - `app.ts` - configures the Express app.
 - `server.ts` - The main server process.